Make a birdseed ornament

 5. Carefully remove the birdseed ornaments from the cookie cutters.
 String a piece of twine through each of the birdseed ornaments and tie at the top.

-6. Hang the birdseed ornaments from a tree or the ceiling of a porch or balcony.
+6. Hang the birdseed ornaments from a tree, a shepherd’s hook or from the ceiling of a porch or balcony.